InStateTeam/braid/braid-core/README.md

 ## Invocation Protocol

-The Braid invocation protocol is a backwards compatible extension to [JsonRPC 2.0](http://www.jsonrpc.org/specification).
+The Braid invocation protocol is a backwards-compatible extension to [JsonRPC 2.0](http://www.jsonrpc.org/specification).
-This extension is to facilitate the treatment of streamed replies to a given request.
+This extension is provides the capability for streamed replies to a given request.
 The extension applies to the [Request payload](http://www.jsonrpc.org/specification#request_object) and the [Response payload](http://www.jsonrpc.org/specification#response_object).